moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 ## Logging
-The logging section, allows you to configure how MSA will record information about how well it is running, most notably, recording any errors that are encountered.
+The logging section, allows you to configure how MSA will record information about how well it is running, It will also record any errors that are encountered.

 ### logging.global_log_level
 Sets the global log level.
 Must be one of "error", "warn", "info", or "debug".
 The global